dmlc/xgboost/doc/contrib/unit_tests.rst

   pip3 install pytest

 Then compile XGBoost according to instructions in :ref:`build_shared_lib`.
+When compiling, be sure to enable the build flag ``BUILD_DEPRECATED_CLI`` to build the CLI, which is used in some of the python tests.
 Finally, invoke pytest at the project root directory:

 .. code:: bash